128technology/docs/docs/config_ha.md

 Completed in 0.19 seconds
 ```

-### Session Failover

-For long-lived sessions that are very reverse-data intensive (for example, a TCP session that is downloading a large file over HTTP) a session failover often results in an empty session.
-This happens because the new session is expecting a forward packet to re-establish the session.
-To prevent the transfer from stalling, a keep-alive mechanism has been added for flow moves.
-When a flow move is triggered, the SSR detects inactivity in forward traffic and generates a keep-alive packet in the forward direction.
-This packet causes the session to be properly modified to the new path, and forwarded on to the subsequent router(s).
-The subsequent router session is modified as well.
-The keep-alive packet is dropped before egressing to the LAN.
-In a case where the failover is selecting a new path to a new node/router rather than modifying an existing session, a new session will be created.

 ## Migrating from Standalone to HA
 For an established standalone router of one node, converting it to be highly available requires configuring a second node within the SSR configuration (PCLI or GUI).